UCI-Networking-Group/webform/README.md

 For non-machine-learning code, any commodity Linux or Mac computer should suffice.
 For machine-learning code, we recommend a decent NVIDIA GPU with at least 8 GiB of memory, and CUDA 12.1 support if using our conda environment.

-We also ported the code (excluding model training) to macOS.
-A Mac computer with [MPS](https://developer.apple.com/metal/pytorch/) support can run the code, though we observed a 10x slower model inference performance on the M1 chip compared to the reference hardware.
+We also ported the code (excluding model training) to macOS arm64.
+A recent Mac computer with [MPS](https://developer.apple.com/metal/pytorch/) support can run the code, though we observed a 10x slower model inference performance on the M1 chip compared to the reference hardware.

-Processing our datasets requires a large amount of storage space:
+Processing our full datasets requires a large amount of storage space:

-- The raw web form dataset (`crawl-merged-core.tar.xz`) requires 284 GiB of uncompressed space.
+- The raw web form dataset (`crawl-merged-core.tar.zst`) requires 287 GiB of uncompressed space.
-- The privacy policy dataset (`privacy-policies.tar.xz`) requires 4 GiB of uncompressed space.
+- The privacy policy dataset (`privacy-policies.tar.zst`) requires 4 GiB of uncompressed space.
+- The actual disk usage can be higher due to the inefficiency of storing small files in certain filesystems.
 - A fast SSD is highly recommended.

 ## Environment Setup